| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 start.level |

-input; starting dose level. |
+The input starting dose level. |

 nsim |

-input; number of simulated trails. |
+The input number of simulated trials. |

 Wenchuan Guo <[email protected]>

-dt <- dec.table(0.6,0.4,0.2,0.3,c(3,3,3)) test.file <- system.file("extdata", "testS.csv", package = "tsdf") # use a customized decision table table.file <- system.file("extdata", "decTable.csv", package = "tsdf") dec <- read.table(table.file, sep=",", col.names=c(3,4,8,10), row.names = 1, check.names = FALSE) out1 <- sl.sim(dt$table, test.file) out2 <- sl.sim(dec, test.file)
+dt <- dec.table(0.6,0.4,0.2,0.3,c(3,3,3)) test.file <- system.file("extdata", "testS.csv", package = "tsdf") # use a customized decision table table.file <- system.file("extdata", "decTable.csv", package = "tsdf") dec <- read.csv(table.file, row.names = 1, check.names = FALSE) out1 <- sl.sim(as.matrix(dt$table), test.file) out2 <- sl.sim(dec, test.file)dt <- dec.table(0.6,0.4,0.2,0.3,c(3,3,3)) test.file <- system.file("extdata", "testS.csv", package = "tsdf") # use a customized decision table table.file <- system.file("extdata", "decTable.csv", package = "tsdf") dec <- read.csv(table.file, row.names = 1, check.names = FALSE) out1 <- sl.sim(as.matrix(dt$table), test.file) out2 <- sl.sim(dec, test.file)

-method for class "dec.sim"
+summary method for class "dec.sim".

-## S3 method for class 'dec.sim' summary(object, pt, ...)
+## S3 method for class 'dec.sim' summary(object, pt, ...)## S3 method for class 'dec.sim' summary(object, pt, ...)

 object |

-an object of class |
+An object of class |

 pt |

-target toxicity for each scenario. |
+Target toxicity for each scenario. |

 ... |

-test.file <- system.file("extdata", "testS.csv", package = "tsdf") dt <- dec.table(0.6,0.4,0.2,0.3,c(3,3,3)) out <- sl.sim(dt$table, test.file) pt <- c(0.3, 0.4) summary(out, pt)
+test.file <- system.file("extdata", "testS.csv", package = "tsdf") dt <- dec.table(0.6,0.4,0.2,0.3,c(3,3,3)) out <- sl.sim(dt$table, test.file) pt <- c(0.3, 0.4) summary(out, pt)test.file <- system.file("extdata", "testS.csv", package = "tsdf") dt <- dec.table(0.6,0.4,0.2,0.3,c(3,3,3)) out <- sl.sim(dt$table, test.file) pt <- c(0.3, 0.4) summary(out, pt)